appcelerator/amplify-tooling/packages/axway-cli/README.md

 You can disable telemetry by running: `axway telemetry --disable`.

+Telemetry is always disabled when the `TELEMETRY_DISABLED` environment variable is set or when running from a known continuous integration environment.

 ## Extensions

 Axway CLI is a unified CLI and provides a main entry point for invoking other local CLI programs.